Brody Jenner Responds To Kaitlynn Carter’s Sizzling Swimsuit Pic With Miley Cyrus: ‘Hot Girl Summer’

 While some fans told Brody, “don’t let her go,” others reminded The Hills veteran that Kaitlynn is “Not YOUR hot girl summer.”

 “Get the hell outta here.
-You’re looking at an independent woman, “another fan told Brody,
+You’re looking at an independent woman,” another fan told Brody.

 Kaitlynn, 30, who is currently vacationing with Miley and her older sister, Brandi Cyrus, 32, posted a second pic which shows her posing solo in a white bikini.
 The MTV star dropped the mic in the caption to her pic.
 Brody did not appear to comment on the solo pic of his ex.